-OTTAWA, ONTARIO--(Marketwire - Nov 9, 2012) - The Canada Revenue Agency (CRA) will revoke the registration of The Animals'' Charity, a Hamilton-based charity.
-The notice of revocation will be published in the Canada Gazette with an effective date of November 10, 2012.
+OTTAWA, ONTARIO--(Marketwired - Sep 20, 2013) - The Canada Revenue Agency (CRA) will revoke the registration of the ISNA Development Foundation, a Mississauga-based charity.
+The notice of revocation will be published in the Canada Gazette with an effective date of September 21, 2013.

-On October 1, 2012, and in accordance with subsection 168(1) of the Income Tax Act, the CRA issued a notice of intention to revoke the charitable registration of The Animals'' Charity.
+On August 20, 2013, and in accordance with subsection 168(1) of the Income Tax Act, the CRA issued a notice of intention to revoke the registration of the ISNA Development Foundation as a charity.
 The letter stated, in part, that:

 A copy of the notice of intention to revoke and other letters relating to the grounds for revocation are available to the public on request, in the language they were originally written, by calling 1-800-267-2384.